-The lake gets between 15-20 knots of wind (generally in the afternoon) & is great for advanced sailors who want long slalom runs / speed runs.
+The lake gets between 15-20 knots of wind (generally in the afternoon) & is great for advanced sailors who want long fast slalom or speed runs.
 As the wind increases so does the chop so it is good for bump-and-jump.
 There is also some good long board cruising to sights around the lake like Kinaba and Teewah landing.

 Foiling is possible in the northern part of the lake where the water is a bit deeper, but it still requires a long walk out to get enough depth.